VisActor/VTable/docs/assets/guide/en/theme_and_style/style.md

 ### Text adsorption effect

 `textStick`: Set whether the text of the cell has an adsorption fruit \[Dynamically adjust the position of the cell content when scrolling]
+`textStickBaseOnAlign`: When the cell text has an adsorption effect [the text can dynamically adjust its position when scrolling], the basis for adsorption is the horizontal alignment of the cell.
+For example, when `textStickBaseOnAlign` is `true` and `textAlign` is `'center'`, the text will be adsorbed to the horizontal center of the cell; otherwise, it will be adsorbed to the left or right edge of the cell (depending on the scroll position) )

 ### Cell Tag